Instant Fischer

 Some of the books have unwelcome frills.
 Keene, at the end of each game, moves the players’ Elo ratings up or down, but since the starting-point for Fischer is his 1972 rating and for Spassky his 1992 one, the exercise is of even less interest than the Shamkovich and Cartier computation of Fischer and Spassky’s ‘hourly pay to sit at board’.

 Examining the game annotations offered by each book reveals immense variety.
 Consider game 30 as an example.
 Seirawan and Stefanovic give it some 190 lines of notes, about six times as many as Keene (32 lines), even though the latter claims to have concentrated on analysing decisive games.
 Of course, simple word counts may be misleading; White, for example, may take a paragraph where other writers would prefer a sentence or silence.
-There is also considerable difference of opinion on which moves should be criticised and praised.
+There is also considerable difference of opinion on which moves should be criticized and praised.

 The books generally avoid analytical dogmatism, but not all of them make use of the players’ own comments on the games.
 Although Spassky said at the concluding interview (quoted on page 272 of Seirawan and Stefanovic) that in game 30 his knight was bad on b3, only Shamkovich and Cartier speak against its move there, calling it ‘dubious’.
 After describing 13 g4 as ‘probably positionally a losing move’, Fischer pointed out 16...Ne5 17 h6, a line given only by Seirawan and Stefanovic.